 Living statues, disguised as golden pharaohs, appear continually in different spots in Paris.
-The golden figures remain motionless until a passer-by inserts a coin.
-The reward for which is a little bow.
-One would assume that competition is good for business.
-At the least, it should lead to more creative energy.
+The motionless golden figures reward each money donation with a little bow.
+One would assume that competition is good for business – at the least, it should lead to more creative energy.
 This makes it all the more interesting that the pharaohs seem somewhat indifferent to driving economic forces – an attitude which is emblematic of “ennui”.
 In Le Pharaon Doré, I brought together twenty pharaohs in a video installation through the multi-channel interplay of pausing and bowing.

 I pick up a loose cobblestone and walk around the city with the stone in my hand.
 This gesture not only induces disconcerted looks from strangers, but also provides a strong personal experience to the performer: How does one’s gait change?
 Am I myself capable of throwing a stone?
 Under which circumstances?

 Brussels Stones (for Munich)

 A pile of Brussels Stones is placed in the exhibition space.
 The visitors are invited to re-create and to re-experience my action by walking around with a stone in their hand through the streets.
 Installation view at Sperling, Munich

 I leaned planks against various house walls.
 Some time later, I returned to these spots and found most of the planks kicked through and broken.
 Thus, the planks become a visible document of an individual, hidden aggression.